-So, we have made it through lockdown, and we’re moving onto the most wonderful time of the year – Christmas!
+So, we have made it through lockdown and we’re into December 2020.
+What’s more we’re moving onto the most wonderful time of the year – Christmas!
 At first glance it might seem that there isn’t much to do during the festive season, with Christmas markets, pantomimes and other popular traditions cancelled.

 We’ve already told you our favourite ideas for getting through lockdown.
 Now we’re sharing our best tips to make the festive season the best it can possibly be, even if you are socially distanced or self-isolating:

 Nothing says Christmas more than fighting your way to the front of the crowd to buy overpriced fudge and a mug of mulled wine.
 But sadly, this year we’ve had to say goodbye to a lot of our most loved Christmas traditions like the German Markets in West Yorkshire.

 There’s still the opportunity to get the Christmas market experience from the comfort of your home with the Holiday in a Box Company.

 The Holiday in a Box Company offers a Christmas Market in a box and its description reads:

 ‘Soak up the scent of cinnamon and spices; hear the Bratwurst sizzle; and enjoy those feel-good festive vibes taking over as you transport yourself to a bustling, glittering Christmas market…”

 Also, if you head over to www.Christmasmarkets2020.com, you’ll find a schedule for online Christmas markets.
 So you can peruse the various stalls from the comfort of your home.
 Or if you can’t wait for that to start then head on over to Etsy.
 There you can find some fantastic local artisans creating the most Christmas presents for all of your loved ones.

 Mulled wine is a Christmas staple, and luckily now you can purchase it at the supermarket.
 Or if you want to make it a little fancier then mix it up with your own mix of spices.